gabrielpereir4/gabrielpereir4/README.md

 ### Hi there 👋
 My name is Gabriel and my username is gabrielpereir4.
-I'm a 21 years old Brazilian software dev.
+I'm a software developer located in Brazil.

 I'm a software developer graduated from UNICAMP (Universidade Estadual de Campinas) and a future M. Sc. student at USP (Universidade de São Paulo). <br>
 I've already worked as a RPA Developer for 1 year and a half years, doing low-code automations.